pnin/easy/README.md

 ## Contributing

+This theme is a work in progress.
 Bug reports and pull requests are welcome at [pnin/easy](https://github.com/pnin/easy).

 ## License